-Danhostel Vordingborg is situated in peaceful surroundings on a 36,000 m2 site with trails and lakes.
-Our hostel is part of the Svend Heinild Centre, where several lectures, plus theatrical and musical performances are frequently held.
-The café has room for approximately 200 guests, while the conference hall can accommodate up to 400 people for concerts, theatre and conferences.
-At our hostel, there are 20 comfortable rooms, all with private bathrooms, free Wi-Fi, free parking, TV lounges, laundry facilities, and two well-equipped guest kitchens.
-Outside we provide petanque courts and basketball, or you can just relax in our garden with a good book and enjoy the lake views.
-In our main building, we have a canteen, which serves a delicious breakfast, packed lunches and dinner.
-The bus and train stops are just a 15-minute walk from our hostel and a grocery store is close by.
+Danhostel Vordingborg, with trails and lakes, is situated in peaceful surroundings on a 36,000 m2 site.
+We are part of the Svend Heinild Centre which hosts lectures and theatrical and musical performances.
+Our café seats approximately 200 guests and our conference hall can accommodate up to 400 people for concerts, theatre and conferences.
+We provide 20 comfortable rooms with private bathrooms, free Wi-Fi, free parking, TV lounges, laundry facilities, and two well-equipped guest kitchens.
+We have a petanque court, basketball and a beautiful garden where you can relax with a good book and enjoy lake views.
+Our canteen located in the main building serves delicious breakfast, packed lunches and dinner, and a grocery store is a short distance away.

 Activities in and around Vordingborg can be reached on foot, cycle or by car.
 Ask reception about bicycle rentals.
-Take a trip to Vordingborg Castle ruins, Denmark’s oldest and most important castle with its 26-m high Goose Tower (Gåsetårnet).
-While there, visit the Danish Castle Centre, check out the underground exhibition, and tour the botanical garden.
+View the 26-m high Goose Tower (Gåsetårnet) at Vordingborg Castle which is Denmark’s oldest castle ruins.
+At the Danish Castle Centre, check out the underground exhibition and tour the botanical garden.
 Learn about the history of flax production and see the changing exhibitions at Kong Museum.
 Go for a stroll through Knud Forest, or take a trip to Masnedø Fort, which is open to the public.
-South Zealand Museum is also worth a visit and so are the areas of Møn and Lolland-Falster.
+South Zealand Museum and the areas of Møn and Lolland-Falster are also worth a visit.
 Your visit to Vordingborg would not be complete without a trip to spectacular Mons Cliffs (Klint), a UNESCO World Heritage Site.